 - The Commissioner of the Appeals Panel, (who is not a member of the Executive Board), shall hold office for a term of four (4) years expiring at the close of the Ordinary General Assembly at which the position falls vacant for election and is eligible for re-election at the end of any term of office.

-- Should an ordinary member of the Executive Board die, resign or become permanently incapacitated during his term of office, the Executive Board may appoint to serve on the Executive Board until the next Ordinary Meeting of the General Assembly a replacement of the same gender who shall have been nominated by that member’s National Association.
+- Should an ordinary member of the Executive Board die, resign, be expelled or become permanently incapacitated during his term of office, the Executive Board may appoint to serve on the Executive Board until the next Ordinary Meeting of the General Assembly a replacement of the same gender who shall have been nominated by that member’s National Association.